gunjandatta/gunjandatta.github.io/topics/loading-the-lib.md

     // Code requires the gd-sprest core library to be loaded }

+// Ensure the SP SOD exists
+if(SP && SP.SOD) {
     // Intialize the application after the gd-sprest library has been loaded SP.SOD.executeOrDelayUntilScriptLoaded(init, "gd-sprest");
+}
 ```